Contents hide

 • Increasing drying time and water retention of a spray.

-In fact environmental conditions, the nature of the target plant as well as any interactions between the surfactant and a chemical will all affect the result of a spray.
+In fact the environmental conditions, the nature of the target plant, as well as any interactions between the surfactant and a chemical, all affect the result of a spray.
 The balance between the hydrophilic (water-soluble) and lipophilic (oil soluble) components is called the Hydrophillic –Lipophilic Balance (HLB).
-When you use a spray adjuvant it is best to use a lipophilic adjuvant with a lipophilic chemical and vice versa. e.g. oil soluble herbicides work best with surfactants that have an HLB of 1 to 10 while water soluble herbicides work best with surfactants with an HLB of 10 to 20.
+When you use a spray adjuvant, it is best to use a lipophilic adjuvant with a lipophilic chemical and vice versa.
+Oil soluble herbicides work best with herbicide adjuvants that have an HLB of 1 to 10, while water soluble herbicides work best with surfactants with an HLB of 10 to 20.

 Table showing HLB range for spray adjuvants